-The following management's discussion and analysis ("MD&A") of the Company has been prepared as of September 30, 2019 and is intended to supplement and complement the Company's audited consolidated financial statements for the years ended May 31, 2019 and May 31, 2018 (the "Annual Financial Statements") and should be read in conjunction with the Annual Financial Statements, together with the notes thereto.
-The Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following management's discussion and analysis ("MD&A") of the Company has been prepared as of October 30, 2019 and is intended to supplement and complement the Company's unaudited condensed interim consolidated financial statements for the three months ended August 31, 2019 and August 31, 2018 (the "Interim Financial Statements"), and should be read in conjunction with the annual financial statements for the year ended May 31, 2019 (the "Annual Financial Statements"), together with the notes thereto.
+Financial statement information presented herein was prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS").